illumio/terraform-provider-illumio-core/docs/data-sources/vens.md

 - `last_goodbye_at_lte` (String) Greater than or equal to value for last goodbye at timestamp
 - `last_heartbeat_at_gte` (String) Greater than or equal to value for last heartbeat timestamp
 - `last_heartbeat_at_lte` (String) Less than or equal to value for last heartbeat timestamp
+- `match_type` (String) Indicates whether to return all partially-matching names or only exact matches.
+Allowed values are "partial" and "exact".
+Default value: "partial"
 - `max_results` (String) Maximum number of VENs to return.
 The integer should be a non-zero positive integer
 - `name` (String) Name of VEN(s) to return.
 Supports partial matches
 - `os` (String) Operating System of VEN(s) to return.
 Supports partial matches